syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-Enable the name in File details for the dialog popup.
+Enables the name in the File details of the dialog popup.